hdae/docker-ai-base/templates/README.md

 ### Custom Entrypoint

-The base image's `entrypoint.sh` only handles:
+The base image's `entrypoint.sh` handles:

-- UID/GID adjustment
+- UID/GID adjustment (runs as root, then switches to `app` user)
 - Python installation via `uv`
+- Virtual environment setup at `/workspace/.venv`
+- vcstool repository import (if `app.repos.yaml` exists)
 - Executing `/start.sh` (your script)

 To fully customize the entrypoint, mount your own: